becodeorg/BeCode/linkedin-eng.md

 # LinkedIn

-LinkedIn est un réseau à vocation essentiellement professionnelle.
-Le concept le plus puissant derrière LinkedIn est sa capacité à trouver les bonnes personnes et les relations que vous partagez avec elles.
-Commencez à créer votre propre réseau et rajoutez également la team BeCode :) .
+LinkedIn is a network with a mainly professional vocation.
+The most powerful concept behind LinkedIn is the ability to find the right people and the relationships you share with them.
+Start by creating your own network and also add the BeCode team :) .

-## Trucs et astuces pour avoir un profil LinkedIn de qualité
+## Tips and tricks to get a quality LinkedIn profile

 [![](img/LinkedIn-screenshot.gif)]((https://docs.google.com/presentation/d/13Iv4DULRRGYvK84ctEKBtQAVpETP-_3ImYOX9xyUOEY/edit?usp=sharing))

 [Google slide](https://docs.google.com/presentation/d/13Iv4DULRRGYvK84ctEKBtQAVpETP-_3ImYOX9xyUOEY/edit?usp=sharing)

-## Liste des liens LinkedIn du personnel de BeCode
+## List of LinkedIn links of BeCode staff

 - [Karen](https://www.linkedin.com/in/karenboers/)
 - [Sarah](https://www.linkedin.com/in/sarah-unger-6a33583/)